Essentials

 First Aid Kit

-Create one for your home and one for each car.
+Create and store a kit for your home and one for each vehicle.

 Scissors